 Often planted in groups or rows for maximum color, ixoras work well with informal gardens, tropical beds, or more formal and manicured landscape designs.

-Clustered blooms come in a variety of colors, with the texture and shape of a fat, coconut-covered cookie.
+Clustered blooms that attract butterflies come in a variety of colors, with the texture and shape of a fat, coconut-covered cookie.

 These plants bloom heavily during warm months, and then off and on through cooler weather.